 I’m happy to report the Winix 5500-2 is one of the highest quality and best-performing purifiers I’ve tested yet.
 Without a doubt, I can recommend it as a smart buy.

-If you love convenience, and hassle-free operation along with the ability to wash the filters – not to mention very long filter life and excellent odor control – don’t pass this one up!
+If you love convenience, and hassle-free operation along with the ability to wash the filters – not to mention the very long filter life and excellent odor control – don’t pass this one up!

 Without a doubt it’s a winner!
 Don’t just take my word for it – check out the fantastic buyer reviews and the great savings you'll get at Amazon.